KiranPal18/Digit-Recognizer/README.md

-# Digit Recognizer

-Digit Recognizer is a PyTorch-based project for handwritten digit classification.
-It demonstrates how to train and evaluate both a simple CNN and a ResNet-based model on the Kaggle Digit Recognizer dataset.
+# Implementation of CNN Models from Scratc

+This project presents an implementation of a Convolutional Neural Network (CNN) developed entirely from scratch using PyTorch for the task of handwritten digit classification.
+The model is trained and evaluated on the [Kaggle Digit Recognizer dataset](https://www.kaggle.com/competitions/digit-recognizer), which consists of grayscale images of digits (0–9).
+The primary objective of this work is to understand the fundamental concepts of CNN architecture, training, and evaluation without relying on pre-trained networks.

 ---